squeaky-godzilla/aws-challenge/readme.md

         Scheme: 'internet-facing' #set the LB configuration to "internet facing"
 ```

-- The HealthCheck for the instance needs to be either set to HTTP, or HTTPS traffic needs to be allowed in SecurityGroup for the App server.
+- The HealthCheck for the instance needs to be either set to HTTP, or HTTPS traffic needs to be configured.
 Considering the fact that a SSL Cert authority is not set up yet, I went for the HTTP healthcheck.

 ```
         HealthCheck: